luffah/switch_to.sh/README.md

 # Known issues
 - `switch_to.sh` can't list applications openned in `i3`, use `switch_to.py` instead
 - the both versions are not compliant (example `-i` means "ignore case" in py version, and "invert color" in sh version)
-- `switch_to.py` move the target window in current workspace instead of jumping to the target window workspace

 # Alternatives
 * with [wmctrl](http://tripie.sweb.cz/utils/wmctrl/)